• Tweets

 My friend Greg picked me up and we explored San Diego for a bit.
 He used to give kayak tours in La Jolla, so we were going to go cruise around the cove, but it turned out the shop is closed every Wednesday.
 He still showed me around; we saw the sharks, went to the tide pools — where I let a sea anemone close itself around my finger — and walked around the cliffs above La Jolla caves.
 I got within about 10 feet of a huge California sea lion.

 Thursday I got to hang out with Brandon.
 We just drove around and stopped to do whatever spontaneous opportunity came our way.
 We walked around this mansion, which was now a Christian network television station — super elaborate inside.
 It was rediculous if you ask me.
-It felt likey eyes were having a spaz attack, overwhelmed by how incredibly busy the decor inside was.
+It felt like my eyes were having a spaz attack, overwhelmed by the incredibly-busy decor.

-For old times sake, I ride a bike over to Quiksilver, to give Andy a visit.
+For old times sake, I rode a bike over to Quiksilver, to give Andy a visit.
 I rode an hour for a five-minute conversation.
 But it was good to catch up for a bit.
-Everyone there was getting for the Eddie big wave contest coming up.
+Everyone there was getting ready for the Eddie big wave contest coming up.

 Surfed and hung out with Christian in the afternoon.
 We had dinner at Pickup Sticks, then later I had round two of dinner; Roberto and I went to Normita’s Surf City Tacos.
 I had one last fish taco.
 And we had a good talk and were able to catch up on the last couple of months.
 Made it back home to chill with the guys by the fire, and then we devoured some Pazooki.

 I got up early today for one more surf session with Christian Surfers.
 Perry made pancakes, sausage and eggs for everyone.
-Lindsay gave me a big hug and then — an hour before my flight started boarding — I changed out of the wetsuit and headed to John Wayne.
+Lindsay gave me a big hug and then — an hour before my flight started boarding — I changed out of the wetsuit and headed to John Wayne Airport.

 I’m back in Tampa now — greeted by 78-degree weather and clear suuny skys.
 Feels good.